sq2ips/m20-custom-firmware/README.md

 openocd -f ./openocd_m20.cfg -c "program build/m20.elf verify reset exit"
 ```
 After it finishes your sonde should now work with the new firmware.

+## Flashing on Windows
+First [download OpenOCD](https://github.com/xpack-dev-tools/openocd-xpack/releases/latest) select the one with ending `win32-x64.zip`, then extract it.

 # Debuging (TODO)